 1 instance, in Nunatsiavut?
-2 MS. TRACY DENNISTON: $N \circ$.
-3 MS. ELIZABETH ZARPA: And Tim, do you have 4 anything to add?
+2 MS. TRACY DENNISTON: No. 3 MS. ELIZABETH ZARPA: And Tim, do you have 4 anything to add?
 5 MR. TIMOTHY ARGETSINGER: (Non-verbal 6 response).
 7 MS. ELIZABETH ZARPA: Thank you for that.
 8 So I know I know that throughout the throughout your 9 testimony this morning, we there was a lot of emphasis 10 around the inter-generational trauma that has been 11 perpetuated due to relocation and residential schools.
 12 And I know you mentioned also, Tracy, about 13 the importance of traditional healing.
 Do you have any 14 examples of sort of training that's taken place throughout 15 Nunatsiavut for Inuit?
 16 MS. TRACY DENNISTON: Yeah.
 We do have some 17 traditional healers, which sadly aren't really recognized 18 by our communities because this is hard to say 19 because I think this is where some of our healing needs to 20 happen within our communities is from traditional healers.
 21 And there were a few that I've trained 22 with a couple of them, but one of them, in particular, used 23 to travel back and forth to Nunatsiavut communities and do 24 healing, like sharing circles.
 And like some of the 25 core trauma issues of sexual abuse, relocation, those

-1 chings came up during the healting cricies, and those were 2 some of the areas I felt were the areas that our 3 communities needed to go to in order for us to heal.
+1 things came up during the healing circles, and those were 2 some of the areas I felt were the areas that our 3 communities needed to go to in order for us to heal.
 But 4 based on traditional knowledge, they didn't have the 5 degrees to back up their credentials as a healer.
 6 So the the government and the the 7 government and the ones in positions of decision-making for 8 our communities are not from the community who make 9 decisions for our Inuit people, and I'm seeing it to the 10 point where it's been not helping our communities, 11 community members.
 So the people, the majority of the 12 people who are in positions of power are not Inuit people.
 13 MS. ELIZABETH ZARPA: And if they're not 14 Inuit, where do these people who are in positions of power, 15 who are they?
-15 16 who are they?
-16 who are they?
-MS. TRACY DENNISTON: They are people who 16 17 who are they?
-MS. TRACY DENNISTON: They are people who have the credentials according to university degrees, a 16 17 18 who are they?
-MS. TRACY DENNISTON: They are people who have the credentials according to university degrees, a masters, thesis workers who come into our communities 16 17 18 19 who are they?
-MS. TRACY DENNISTON: They are people who have the credentials according to university degrees, a masters, thesis workers who come into our communities because they have these credentials to say that they can 16 17 18 19 20 MS. TRACY DENNISTON: They are people who have the credentials according to university degrees, a masters, thesis workers who come into our communities because they have these credentials to say that they can give a strategy which helps supposed to help our Inuit 16 17 18 19 20 21 MS. TRACY DENNISTON: They are people who have the credentials according to university degrees, a masters, thesis workers who come into our communities because they have these credentials to say that they can give a strategy which helps - supposed to help our Inuit people, but they're not Inuit people.
-16 17 18 19 20 21 MS. TRACY DENNISTON: They are people who have the credentials according to university degrees, a masters, thesis workers who come into our communities because they have these credentials to say that they can give a strategy which helps - supposed to help our Inuit people, but they're not Inuit people.
-MS. ELIZABETH ZARPA: So the standards are
+16 MS. TRACY DENNISTON: They are people who 17 have the credentials according to university degrees, a 18 masters, thesis workers who come into our communities 19 because they have these credentials to say that they can 20 give a strategy which helps supposed to help our Inuit 21 people, but they're not Inuit people.
+22 MS. ELIZABETH ZARPA: So the standards are 23 set by other types of outside Inuit legislation or 24 Nunatsiavut legislation, their credentials for setting up 25 healing programs are set by provincial, the province?